-Here is a brief guide on Doberman (Doberman Pinscher), Pinscher puppies, their price, temperament and where you can find this elegant dog on sale.
-Alert, watchful, loyal and fearless, this German native may look intimidating but has a heart of gold!
-If you have just purchased a Doberman pinscher puppy, this brief guide is sure to help you.
+Here is a brief guide on Doberman Pinschers.
+Alert, watchful, loyal and fearless, this German native may look intimidating but has a heart of gold.
+If you have just adopted a Doberman pinscher puppy, this brief guide is sure to help you.

 - An adult Doberman is easy to spot thanks to its erect ears, broad chest and smooth, silky coat.
 It is believed that several different breeds were used to develop the Doberman.
 The result is a unique and beautiful breed that is intelligent, sturdy and protective like none other.

 - Male Dobermans can grow up to 28 inches; females are slightly shorter up to 26 inches.